 Some libraries are more well funded than others

 Library services vary dramatically depending on your location and your local library’s budget.
 Public libraries are funded by varying combinations of federal, state, and local dollars, but for most libraries, the vast majority of funding comes from annual budgets, allocated by city, county, and/or property tax allocations.
 This means that communities with different levels of local tax flow and service priorities can have different levels of support, services, and activities at their public libraries.

-In general, and unfairly, libraries in rural areas are less likely to have as many services as libraries in urban and suburban areas, but even if you live in a rural area and you haven’t visited a county library recently, you should stop in, or visit their webpage, and see what new services they might have added.
+In general, libraries in rural areas are less likely to have as many services as libraries in urban and suburban areas, but even if you live in a rural area and you haven’t visited a county library recently, you should stop in, or visit their webpage, and see what new services they might have added.